 The cost will depend on the system size, solar module or panel efficiency rating, site conditions, equipment selected, and the financing model.
-Consumer should check references and get price quotes from a few different solar installers to determine the cost and financing model that is best for their home.
-As of the Fall of 2017, a rough approximation is about \$3.10/watt to \$3.70/watt, based on the DC rated capacity of the solar PV array.
+Consumers should check references and get price quotes from a few different solar installers to determine the cost and financing model that is best for their home.
+As of June 2022, a rough approximation is about \$2.56/watt to \$3.46/watt, based on the DC rated capacity of the solar PV array.
 However, the installation cost could be lower or higher than these unit prices.
-Typically, the installation cost will be a turn-key cost, meaning that it usually includes the permit, inspection, and electric utility interconnection fees, as well as all system equipment and labor costs; but it is important to confirm this very early in the project.
-Also, note that the efficiency of solar PV modules range considerably.
-A 340-watt panel from one manufacturer could be looked at carefully.
+Typically, the installation cost will be a turnkey cost, meaning that it usually includes the permit, inspection, and electric utility interconnection fees, as well as all system equipment and labor costs; but it is important to confirm this very early in the project.
+Also, note that the efficiency of solar PV modules ranges considerably.
+A 340-watt panel from one manufacturer could be rated at 15% efficient compared to 22% from another manufacturer, so the \$/watt cost metric should be looked at carefully.